|

 19.

-"It's a natural effect," the librarian said gently, his voice fading
+"I will clap if you like," the librarian said gently, his voice fading

 into imperceptible walls.
 The simulator was dark and demurely lit